“That was the cheapest wedding EVER!”

 Want custom invitations, but still want to keep the price in check?
 Ask your designer about ways to save on printing (foregoing color is just one).
 You still get high-quality design, but with a lower printing cost.

 To be clear, decorative lighting is NOT a wedding essential like food and music probably are.
-But if you're decorating - and who doesn't? - good lighting makes arguably the greatest impact for the lowest cost.
-Here's what it costs at my company.
+You could skip lighting altogether.
+But if you're decorating anyway, good lighting makes arguably the greatest impact for the lowest cost.
+You'll spend less with lights than with flowers or furniture.

 Open bars are great – but when dinner is served, most of your guests will be at their tables and not at the bar.
 You can save some cash by closing the bar altogether during this time.
 A lot of caterers will suggest this for you.